HarperDB/documentation/docs/developers/operations-api/components.md

 * project _(required)_ - the name of the project you wish to deploy
 * package _(optional)_ - this can be any valid GitHub or NPM reference
 * payload _(optional)_ - a base64-encoded string representation of the .tar file.
 Must be a string
+* restart _(optional)_ - if true, HarperDB will restart after deploying the component.
+Must be a boolean

 ### Body